Infection control guidance for the social care sector

 There are a range of resources available to support infection prevention and control in social care settings:

-- Current guidance from Welsh Government regarding the correct use of PPE within social care settings which is summarised in the Social care guide to controlling acute respiratory infections from winter 2023 to 2024.
+- Current guidance from Welsh Government regarding the correct use of PPE within social care settings which is summarised in the Social care guide to controlling acute respiratory infections.

 - A range of IPC digital learning resources are available on the Social Care Wales website.